Rituchoudhary67/rituchoudhary67/README.md

 </p>

 ## 🚀 About Me
 I'm a final year Master of Computer Application student at Shri Ramdeobaba College of Engineering and Management.
-I'm passionate about development and coding.
+I'm passionate about development and coding, with hands-on experience in backend development using PHP and Laravel.

 ---